Iltotore/meteo/README.md

 # Météo

-This is the Pre ING 2 computer science project at CYTech, done by Raphaël FROMENTIN and Rachel EMESSIENE.
+This is the Pre ING 2 computer science project of semester at CYTech, done by Raphaël FROMENTIN and Rachel EMESSIENE.

 ## Lancement